tunbridgep/gmdx-vrsd-fork/Docs/List of Changes.md

             - In previous versions of GMDX, when selecting a belt item using the number keys, right-clicking would switch back to your primary belt selection.
 Now, it holsters instead.
                 - Setting The IW Toolbelt to "classic mode" will revert this behaviour, and will once again make right-clicking select the primary belt selection.
                 - Setting the IW Toolbelt to "hybrid" mode will only switch back to your primary belt selection if you were unholstered before selecting the current item, otherwise it does nothing.
+        - Added a new setting to move the Belt to the left and the Ammo Display to the right.
         - "Smart Keyring" support added.
             - When Smart Keyring is enabled, the keyring will no longer occupy belt slot 0 (or belt slot =, if the large belt is enabled), allowing these slots to be used for regular items.
             - The keyring can still be selected using Left-Click Frob on doors or by right-clicking the Nano-Keyring icon in the inventory screen.